rams3sh/cowin4all/README.md

 The code base is written as modular as possible so as to support multiple types of otp retrieval and captcha solving mechanism.
 One may refer the `otp_plugins` and `captcha_plugins` folder to understand how a custom retrieval plugin can be written.

+Some ideas I have thought about but never implemented are following which user can probably try out.

+* Telegram bot which can take captcha input from user during the course of run.
+* Implement kvdb as OTP store and write a OTP retrieval plugin just as how [bombardier-gif](https://github.com/bombardier-gif/covid-vaccine-booking) has implemented it.
+*

 ### 4.2.
 As app